-The COVID-19 pandemic continues to motivate many organizations, including Farmer Mac, to focus on how and where people work and to reassess physical workspace needs.
-In 2022, Farmer Mac advanced its philosophy about how and where its employees should work, moving toward a "Presence with Purpose"

-model.
-This hybrid work approach, which is grounded in the three core principles of community, collaboration, and communication, relies on managers and leaders to consider their unique team circumstances and determine an appropriate cadence for purposeful in-person presence.
+Farmer Mac continues to focus on how and where people work and to reassess physical workspace needs and operates under a "Presence with Purpose" model.
+This hybrid work approach, which is grounded in the three core principles of community, collaboration, and communication, relies on managers and leaders to consider their unique team circumstances and determine an appropriate cadence for purposeful inperson presence.
 This has allowed leadership to leverage the collaborative benefits that cannot be fully replicated remotely while still being flexible with the unique needs of each team and employee.
 To ensure continuity in regular communication, Farmer Mac has continued to reinforce employees' access to secure digital meeting platforms, and its senior executive team has continued to lead regular meetings of all employees to share pertinent information on Farmer Mac's business and operations and to provide a forum for discussing issues.
-Farmer Mac was recognized in 2022 by Top Workplaces USA for Cultural Excellence in the categories of Innovation, Employee Appreciation, Leadership, and Compensation & Benefits.
+In 2023, Farmer Mac was awarded a Top Workplaces USA national award and industry award in financial services.
+Farmer Mac also received six Top Workplaces USA cultural excellence awards in 2023 in the categories of innovation, employee appreciation, leadership, compensation & benefits, employee well being, and professional development.